Curse of the Starving Class: Act I

 Ella goes to the back part of the house and Emma goes to the refrigerator.
-Emma asks the refrigerator why it doesn't have any food because they aren't part of the starving class.
+Emma asks the refrigerator why it does not have any food because they are not part of the starving class.
 She reassures the refrigerator that soon there will be little eggs, butter, and other foods tucked away inside of it.
 She then becomes angry with the refrigerator and slams it shut.
 When she turns around she finds that there is a man standing in the room with her.
 The man tells her that he was going to knock but that there was no door.
 Emma explains that her father broke the door down the night before in a drunken rage.
 The man tells her that his name is Taylor and that he is looking for her mother.
 She wants to know what he wants her mother for and he tells her that he is in the real-estate business and is helping her mother sell the house.
 Emma is enraged that her mother is selling the house and Taylor tries to convince her that selling the property is in their best interest.
 Emma tells Taylor that her family has violent tendencies caused by some family members having nitroglycerin, which is a very explosive element, in their blood.

 Wesley then enters and sets up a small enclosure in the kitchen.
 He exits again and returns with a lamb, which he puts in the enclosure.
 Ella finally enters and says that she is going on a business luncheon with Taylor.
 Emma yells at Ella and exits.
 Ella leaves with Taylor, telling Wesley to take the lamb with the maggots back outside.

 Weston enters, drunk, with a large bag of groceries.
 Weston talks to the lamb briefly, and then begins putting the groceries, which turn out to only be desert artichokes, in the refrigerator.
 Wesley enters and they discuss Weston's laundry and the best way to help the lamb with the maggots.